 Some of the non-stoichiometric compounds tend to have varying compositions of the elements between different samples.
 Hence they tend to follow the law of multiple proportions.

-Different samples of a compound tend to vary in its isotopic composition of the constituent elements.
+Different samples of a compound tend to vary in their isotopic composition of the constituent elements.
 This tends to cause mass ratio fluctuations.

 The difference in these mass ratios between the samples are helpful in the geochemical dating because of the preferential concentration of the isotopes in several crustal and deep Earth processes.